 Car-free holidays in The Lake DistrictCumbria

 The Lake District may not sound like an area that would be easy to explore by public transport, but in fact you can arrive on a speedy train (much faster than driving) and then get around on an excellent network of buses.
 Even better, the buses are often double decker and open-topped, giving you unbeatable views over the lakes and mountains.
+2026 marks 160 years since the birth of author Beatrix Potter, with various events planned to celebrate her legacy in the landscape she loved.

 • County: Cumbria